Posts Tagged ‘TPLP’

 As the book closes on Evans v.
 Lorillard, a new era of tobacco litigation based in Massachusetts is about to begin.
 Individuals and family members of those who have suffered from a cigarette-caused illness such as lung cancer, COPD, Buerger’s disease or bladder cancer, to name a few, should contact the Massachusetts Tobacco Case Information Hotline at 888-991-8728 to learn more about their legal rights.
 They can also contact the Hotline via the web here.

-Mark Gottlieb, Director of the Tobacco Products Liability Project at Northeastern University School of Law noted that, “The time for so many tobacco industry victims in Massachusetts to come forward to hold the industry responsible is finally here.”
+Mark Gottlieb, Director of the Public Health Advocacy Institute, at Northeastern University School of Law noted that, “The time for so many tobacco industry victims in Massachusetts to come forward to hold the industry responsible is finally here.”

 Wednesday, August 14th, 2013